Société Française d’Études Écossaises

 Asha Hornsby (University of St Andrews), Fishing for Meaning: Nineteenth-Century Whaling Surgeons, Shetland, and the ‘High North’.

-Philippe Laplace (université de Besançon), First Encounters: Approaching St Kilda.
+Philippe Laplace (Université Marie et Louis Pasteur, Besançon), First Encounters: Approaching St Kilda.

 Struan McCorrisken (University of Glasgow), Robert Burns and the Scottish Coast: Tobacco, Tears and Whisky.